Iloperidone: Medical uses

-Iloperidone is indicated for the treatment of schizophrenia.
-In a 2013 study in a comparison of 15 antipsychotic drugs in effectivity in treating schizophrenic symptoms, iloperidone demonstrated mild effectiveness.
-As effective as lurasidone, and 13 to 15% less effective than ziprasidone, chlorpromazine, and asenapine.
+Iloperidone is indicated for the treatment of schizophrenia and mania or mixed episodes in bipolar I disorder.
+In a 2013 study in a comparison of 15 antipsychotic drugs in effectivity in treating schizophrenic symptoms, iloperidone demonstrated mild effectiveness — as effective as lurasidone, and 13 to 15% less effective than ziprasidone, chlorpromazine, and asenapine.
 It generally appears to work better than placebo.

 Side effects

 Examination of the safety and tolerability of iloperidone have shown that at a 5 mg/day dose in healthy male volunteers, the drug was fairly well tolerated, although hypotension, dizziness, and somnolence were very common side effects ranging from mild to moderate in severity.
 A second study showed that co administration of food decreased the severity of these effects.
 This study also indicated that repeat administration of iloperidone could decrease the effects of hypotension.

-The approved dose is 12–24 mg not 5 mg.
+The approved dose is 12–24 mg, not 5 mg.
 However, claims of better tolerance have been reported.

-Discontinuation
+Withdrawal

-The British National Formulary recommends a gradual withdrawal when discontinuing antipsychotics to avoid acute withdrawal syndrome or rapid relapse.
+The British National Formulary recommends a gradual taper when discontinuing antipsychotics to avoid acute withdrawal symptoms or rapid relapse.
 Symptoms of withdrawal commonly include nausea, vomiting, and loss of appetite.
 Other symptoms may include restlessness, increased sweating, and trouble sleeping.
 Less commonly there may be a feeling of the world spinning, numbness, or muscle pains.
 Symptoms generally resolve after a short period of time.

 There is tentative evidence that discontinuation of antipsychotics can result in psychosis.
 It may also result in reoccurrence of the condition that is being treated.
 Rarely tardive dyskinesia can occur when the medication is stopped.

 Pharmacology

 Iloperidone exerts its effects by acting upon and antagonizing specific neurotransmitters, particularly multiple dopamine and serotonin receptor subtypes.
-It is considered an ‘atypical’ antipsychotic because it displays serotonin receptor antagonism, similar to other atypical antipsychotics.
+It is considered an 'atypical' antipsychotic because it displays serotonin receptor antagonism, similar to other atypical antipsychotics.
 The older typical antipsychotics are primarily dopamine antagonists.